-This 30-hour Section, intended for ESL students, is designed to refine speaking and writing abilities through proficiency of the oral and written American English systems.
+This Section, is designed to refine speaking and writing abilities through proficiency of the oral and written American English systems.
 This Section is offered to those students who have a command of spoken English but still retain sufficient accent to hinder them in business, scholastic, or social situations.
-Pre-requisite: Students enrolling in this Section must have completed and passed, Section VII or have demonstrated command of spoken English.
+Pre-requisite: Students enrolling in this Section must have completed and passed, Section

+VII or have demonstrated command of spoken English.